Sorana Cirstea vs. Claire Liu: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Sorana Cirstea vs. Claire Liu Trends and Insights

-- Cirstea last played on September 5, 2023 in the quarterfinals of the US Open, and the match ended in a 0-6, 3-6 loss to No. 10-ranked Karolina Muchova .
+- Cirstea last competed on September 5, 2023 in the quarterfinals of the US Open, and the match finished in a 0-6, 3-6 defeat by No. 10-ranked Karolina Muchova .

-- Liu is coming off a 1-6, 3-6 defeat to No. 83-ranked Diana Shnaider in the Round of 32 at the WTA Guangzhou, China Women Singles 2023.
+- In her last match in the Round of 32 of the WTA Guangzhou, China Women Singles 2023, Liu lost 1-6, 3-6 versus Diana Shnaider.

-- Cirstea has played 42 matches over the past 12 months across all court surfaces, and 22.6 games per match.
+- Through 42 matches over the past year (across all court types), Cirstea has played 22.6 games per match and won 51.6% of them.

-- Cirstea has played 21.4 games per match in her 30 matches on hard courts over the past year.
+- Cirstea has played 30 matches on hard courts over the past 12 months, and 21.4 games per match.

-- Liu is averaging 21.5 games per match in her 39 matches played in the past year across all court surfaces, winning 47.5% of those games.

-- On hard courts, Liu has played 26 matches and averaged 20.7 games per match and 9.6 games per set.
+- Through 26 matches on hard courts in the past 12 months, Liu has averaged 20.7 games per match and 9.6 games per set, winning 46.4% of those games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.